dylanlauzy/dylanlauzy/README.md

-<h1 style="align=center">Hi there 👋 I'm Dylan!
-I'm a Computer Science student at the University of British Columbia.</h1>
+<h1 style="align=center">Hi there 👋 I'm Dylan!</h1>

+I'm a Computer Science student at the University of British Columbia interested in web development, machine learning, blockchain technology and more

+I'm currently working on projecst to learn
+- React.js
+- Tailwind
+- Solidity